 Dr. Maja Korica, Professor of Organisation at Warwick Business School, speaks up on how AI and the fourth industrial revolution will impact society.

+AI and the Rise of the Robots: A taxing question.
 From an original interview by Warren Manger, Warwick Business School

 Automation has been here for a while – is it approaching critical mass?